SmartViewHub/.github/profile/README.md

 📅 SmartView Hub Weather Clock Web Application

-This is a lightweight, responsive web application that displays the current date, time, weather conditions, and geographical location, built entirely with free and open-source tools.
+SmartView Hub is a lightweight, responsive web application that displays the current date, time, weather conditions, and geographical location, built entirely with free and open-source tools.

 🔍 App Features